 10. Pets: 8 billion

-Entertainment and dance beat out the other contenders by a longshot, and it’s no surprise considering the fact that TikTok is heavy on dance challenges and also provides a lot of welcome entertainment for many viewers.
+Entertainment and dance beat out the other contenders by a long shot, and it’s no surprise considering the fact that TikTok is heavy on dance challenges and also provides a lot of welcome entertainment for many viewers.

 Regardless, it’s clear that other niches are still performing incredibly well on TikTok and there is still a huge opportunity to use TikTok for whatever goal you may have.
 New viewers are popping up every day.

-4. How Many Monthly Active Users does TikTok Have?
+4. How Many Users Are on TikTok?

 Since mid-2018, TikTok and its counterpart Douyin already had around 500 million monthly active users globally, so it comes as no surprise that TikTok is also thriving in the area of monthly active users currently.